alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/96b-Avenger.rst

 1. After the image is built, you are ready to burn the generated image onto the SD card.
 We recommend using `bmaptool <https://github.com/intel/bmap-tools>` and the instructions below will use it.
-For example, if you are building allscenarios-image-base run the following command replacing (or defining) ``$DEVNODE`` accordingly:
+For example, if you are building oniro-image-base run the following command replacing (or defining) ``$DEVNODE`` accordingly:

 .. code-block:: console

    $ cd tmp/deploy/images/stm32mp1-av96
-   $ bmaptool copy allscenarios-image-base-stm32mp1-av96.wic.bz2 $DEVNODE
+   $ bmaptool copy oniro-image-base-stm32mp1-av96.wic.bz2 $DEVNODE

 2. Put the card to the board and turn it on.